Python MCP Integration

 Parameters:

 content(required): The actual text/information to be rememberedhandle(optional): A category or tag (e.g., ‘work’, ‘personal’, ‘project-x’).
-Defaults to ‘general’description(optional): A brief summary of what this memory is about
+Defaults to ‘general’description(optional): A brief summary of what this memory is aboutidempotent_key(optional): A stable key for upsert.
+If a memory with the same (handle, idempotent_key) already exists, it is updated; otherwise a new one is created.
+Use for project progress, habit tracking, or avoiding duplicate memories.

 Example usage in Claude/Cursor: